 The search for Ikigai is practically synonymous with a mindful lifestyle.

-By seeking an adequate combination of what you love and what you’re good at, you pursue your goals with more purpose and more tenacity.
+By seeking a combination of what you love and what you’re good at, you pursue your goals with more purpose and tenacity.

 The translation of the Japanese word “Kintsukuroi” is “to mend with gold.”